mkuthan/mkuthan.github.io/_posts/2014-05-29-acceptance-testing-using-jbehave-spring-framework-and-maven.md

 ## Spring Framework configuration

 The application implements shopping basket simplified functionality.
-Do not use my shopping basket implementation on production, it's only for this post educational purposes :-)
+Don't use my shopping basket implementation on production, it's only for this post educational purposes :-)

 The application is composed from three main packages: `domain`, `infrastructure` and `web`.
 This convention comes from Domain Driven Design, you can read more in my post [DDD Architecture Summary](http://mkuthan.github.io/blog/2013/11/04/ddd-architecture-summary/).

 Each package is configured using _Spring Framework_ annotation support.
 In general you should keep the configuration as modular as possible.
-It is very important for testing, with modular configuration you can load only needed context and speed up tests execution.
+It's very important for testing, with modular configuration you can load only needed context and speed up tests execution.

 DomainConfiguration.java